 Wrike helps sales reps pull this off in various ways.
 Team members can categorize prospects with separate folders for quick analysis and placement of leads in the sales funnel.
 They can then use lead tracking to follow each lead through the sales cycle and monitor engagement with Wrike’s charts and boards.

-You can also be in constant contact with leads using Wrike’s real-time communication tools, making it easy to hold onto existing customers and nurture new ones.
+You can also be in constant contact with leads using Wrike’s real-time communication tools, making it easy to hold on to existing customers and nurture new ones.

 The financial planners